theheraldproject/theheraldproject.github.io/specs/payload-secured.md

 - Recognise and decrypt its own exposure confirmation token, extracting:-
   - Country Code, State Code, ClientID of the receiver, which it verifies the date and time of with its history record
   - Transmission datetime from unix epoch
-- Verify that the server decrypted TOTP for it's persistent UUID matches the time of the exposure confirmation token (thus verifying ALL THREE participants, transmitter, receiver, transmitter health authority)
+- Verify that the server decrypted TOTP for its persistent UUID matches the time of the exposure confirmation token (thus verifying ALL THREE participants, transmitter, receiver, transmitter health authority)
 - Use the risk score to calculate the locally acrued risk for a given date/set of days, and see whether it breaches the risk threshold
-- Notify it's health authority that they have breached the risk threshold, ideally not immediately after receiving the latest exposures keys (MUST be within 3hrs 30 mins, and should take the posting date time in to account)
+- Notify its health authority that they have breached the risk threshold, ideally not immediately after receiving the latest exposures keys (MUST be within 3hrs 30 mins, and should take the posting date time in to account)
   - May also share the person's total risk score for the last 7-14 days

 Other receiving phones receive from the exposure download list:-